Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Approved by the Illinois Department of Financial and Professional Regulation — ANCC-accredited with instant certificate.

-What is required for Illinois Registered Nurses?
+What is required for Illinois Licensed Practical Nurses?

-The training must be completed during each renewal period, which occurs every two years for Illinois RNs.
+The training must be completed during each renewal period, which occurs every two years for Illinois LPNs.
 The course counts toward your total CE hours required for license renewal and must be obtained from an approved provider that meets state standards.
 The official regulation specifies that completion certificates must be maintained for audit purposes.

 Complete Your Required Alzheimer’s & Dementia Training Online